Apply for Services

 Lending of Materials and Classes of Borrowers

-Veterans.
-In the lending of books, recordings, playback equipment, musical scores, instructional texts, and other specialized materials, preference shall be given at all times to the needs of the blind and other physically handicapped persons who have been honorably discharged from the armed forces of the United States.
+In the lending of books, recordings, playback equipment, musical scores, instructional texts and other specialized materials, preference shall be given at all times to the needs of eligible people who have been honorably discharged from the armed forces of the United States.

-Institutions.
-The reading materials and playback equipment for the use of blind and physically handicapped persons may be loaned to individuals who qualify, to institutions such as nursing homes and hospitals, and to schools for the blind or physically handicapped for the use by such persons only.
-The reading materials and playback equipment may also be used in public or private schools where handicapped students are enrolled; however, the students in public or private schools must be certified as eligible on an individual basis and must be the direct and only recipients of the materials and equipment.
+Institutions such as nursing homes and hospitals may check out reading materials and playback equipment for the use of individuals who qualify and reside at the facility.
+The reading materials and playback equipment may also be used in public or private schools where eligible students are enrolled; however, the students in public or private schools must be certified as eligible on an individual basis and must be the direct and only recipients of the materials and equipment.

 Eligible Missouri residents are served by the Wolfner Talking Book and Braille Library.
 Wolfner Library may be contacted by: